Dans Ločmelis

-Dans Ločmelis (born January 21, 2004) is a Latvian professional ice hockey center for the Providence Bruins of the American Hockey League (AHL) as a prospect to the Boston Bruins of the National Hockey League (NHL).
-He previously played professional for Luleå HF of the Swedish Hockey League (SHL) and HK Mogo of Latvian Hockey Higher League (LHL).
+Dans Ločmelis (born January 21, 2004) is a Latvian professional ice hockey player who is a centre for the Providence Bruins of the American Hockey League (AHL) while under contract to the Boston Bruins of the National Hockey League (NHL).
 He played college ice hockey at UMass Amherst.

 Playing career

 Collegiate

 After playing multiple years in Sweden playing for Luleå HF, in 2022 it was rumored that Ločmelis was going to leave in order to play college hockey, in desire of more playing time.
 Although originally rumored to commit to Northern Michigan University, he later committed to play for UMass Amherst starting in the 2023–24 season.

 Due to the fact that he played two games for Luleå in the Swedish Hockey League, Ločmelis had to sit out the first four games of the season, as it was an NCAA violation.
 Because of this late start, Ločmelis struggled to adjust to the new type of play.
 He finished the season with seven goals and seven assists in 30 games.
 UMass earned an at-large bid to the 2024 NCAA tournament, where they lost to Denver 2–1 in double overtime.

 After an underwhelming freshman season, Ločmelis greatly improved in his sophomore year.
 He played in all 40 games for the Minutemen, scoring eight goals and 25 assists, which ranked fifth on the team in assists and tied for fourth in total points.
 Once again, UMass earned an at-large bid to the 2025 NCAA tournament, where they defeated Minnesota 5–4 in overtime to advance to the second round.
 Ločmelis had two assists in the win, including one on the game winner.
 The Minutemen faced Western Michigan in the second round, where they lost 2–1, with Ločmelis scoring the lone goal in the loss.